downshift-js/downshift/README.md

 - `allState`: This is the full state object of all the state in your `downshift` component.

-> Note: this function could also be called even though no state actually changes
+> Tip: This function will be called any time _any_ state is changed.
+The best
-> so make sure you check `changes.hasOwnProperty()` to see whether you're
+> way to determine whether any particular state was changed, you can use
-> interested in the changes.
+> `changes.hasOwnProperty('propName')`.

 ### itemCount